fleetdm/fleet/docs/REST API/rest-api.md

 Authorization: Bearer <your token>
 ```

-> For SSO users, email/password login is disabled.
+> For SSO and MFA users, email/password login is disabled.
 The API token can instead be retrieved from the "My account" page in the UI (/profile).
 On this page, choose "Get API token".

 ### Log in